mzenir18/Morse-Translator/README.md

 # Morse-Translator

-Morse  Translator is a program coverts English text to Morse code and vice versa.
+Morse  Translator is a program converts English text to Morse code and vice versa.
 The text should be read from a file and output should be written to another.